 The Humanist Society provides information, endorses clergy, and builds connections in service to a laity of humanists throughout the United States.
 The Society was first recognized in 1939 by the IRS not just as a nonprofit under section 501(c)(3), but for religious purposes as a church under section (i) of section 170b1A for our religious purposes.

-The Humanist Society supports humanist professionals to lead life celebrations and provide guidance to people during difficult times in hospitals, schools, the military, and other institutional services.
+The Humanist Society supports humanist professionals to lead life celebrations and provide guidance to people during difficult times in hospitals, schools, the military, and other institutions.
 Our celebrants, chaplains, lay leaders, and invocators give people a meaningful alternative to traditional religious services and ceremonies across the nation.
 To facilitate this process, the Humanist Society offers a variety of endorsement options for humanists to serve the secular community, including a short-term option for those who only want to do one or a few ceremonies.